 USDA-APHIS is currently planning additional locations for public meetings; however, the details have not been confirmed at this time.
 We will share the details of any additional meetings when we receive them.

 To register in advance, visit http://www.aphis.usda.gov/animal-health/adt-meeting-registrations.
-Same-day registration will also be available at each meeting site.
+Same-day registration will also be available at elavilnews site.
 USDA-APHIS will compile the input from the regional meetings and hold a national ADT forum early in the fall.